YakupAltay/da-db-implementation/README.md

    cd avail-database
    ```

-2. Set up your Avail node:
-   - Follow the [official Avail documentation](https://docs.availproject.org/) to set up a light client
-   - Make sure your node is running and accessible (default endpoints are used in this project)

-3. Set your Avail seed phrase in a `.env` file:
+2. Set your Avail seed phrase in a `.env` file:
    ```
    echo 'AVAIL_SEED_PHRASE="your avail seed phrase here"' > .env
    ```

+   > **Note:** The application connects to Avail's public light client API at `https://api.lightclient.turing.avail.so` and `wss://turing-rpc.avail.so/ws` by default.
+No local node setup is required.

 ## Usage